By June Ramli

 Alafaci’s love of cooking stems from her African roots.
 She lived in remote areas of Zimbabwe and South Africa where cooking was her only source of entertainment.
 If she found a recipe in a book, there were no shopping centres, so she had to improvise.

-This is where Alafaci learnt to do amazing things with basic ingredients.
+This is where Alafaci learned to do amazing things with basic ingredients.
 She loves to make things look more expensive than they really are…

 With one cookbook published and another two on the way, our chat with Mel today is going to revolve around how to cook and save thousands on groceries, plus other cheffy tips.